Allergens and Tags: Review AI Suggestions in Your Digital Menu

 How does iaMenu detect allergens?

-Super Chef analyzes the name, description, ingredients, and category context to automatically detect the 14 EU allergens in less than 2 seconds.
+Super Chef analyzes the name, description, ingredients and category context to suggest relevant allergen categories for human review.

-Can I correct the allergens from the AI?
+Can I correct the allergens detected by the AI?

 Yes.
-Mark or unmark any allergen manually.
-Your edit is protected, and the AI will never overwrite it.
+You can manually mark or unmark any allergen.
+Your edit is protected and the AI will never overwrite it.

 Yes.
 The 14 allergens are automatically translated into the customer's language.
 A German customer will see the names in German without additional configuration.